 By definition, a 529 plan is a state-sponsored, tax-advantaged investment account specifically designed to save for future education costs.
 Eligible educational institutions include any college, university, vocational school or other postsecondary educational institution.

 The year 2018 spells out good news for parents of students in elementary, middle and high school.
 Through the recent tax Cuts and Jobs Act, you can now use a 529 plan for an elementary or secondary public, private or religious school.
 This means you can now take federal tax-free withdrawals (up to $10,000) to pay for K-12 tuition.

-Within 529 plans in general, there are two different plan types: prepaid tuition plans and college savings plans.
+Within 529 plans in general, there are 2 different plan types: prepaid tuition plans and college savings plans.